Dolphins run winning streak to 7 by dominating Saints - NewsBreak

 Book’s second career NFL pass resulted in a Dolphins touchdown.
 Andrew Van Ginkel deflected the pass at the line of scrimmage, and Needham turned it into an easy 28-yard interception return and a 7-0 Miami lead.

-New Orleans got on the board with 2:45 left in the first half, when an eight-play, 55-yard drive ended with Brett Maher’s 38-yard field goal.
-The Dolphins led 10-3 at halftime.
+New Orleans got on the board with 2:45 left in the first half, mounting an eight-play, 55-yard drive that led to Brett Maher’s 38-yard field goal.
+Miami led 10-3 at halftime.

 With 5:10 left in the third quarter, Miami’s offense became the first to reach the end zone.
 It went down as a 1-yard scoring pass, but it was actually an end-around flip to Waddle, who cut back inside to increase Miami’s lead to 17-3.

-That touchdown was set up by a huge third-and-9 play as Tagovailoa lofted a 40-yard pass to Mack Hollins, who made the catch despite apparent defensive interference.
-Later in the drive, the Dolphins converted a third-and-2 due to a roughing-the-passer penalty.
+That touchdown was set up by a huge third-and-nine play as Tagovailoa lofted a 40-yard pass to Mack Hollins, who made the catch despite apparent defensive interference.
+Later in the drive, the Dolphins converted a third-and-two due to a roughing-the-passer penalty.

 Sanders’ 34-yard field goal with 12:05 left in the fourth gave Miami a 20-3 advantage.